HamdiaA/Poker/README.md

 # Poker

-This project, developed in Python, evaluates poker hands using a string of characters representing card values and suits.
+This project, developed in Python, evaluates poker hands using a string of characters representing card values ("23456789TJQKA") and suits ("cdhs").
 It then states the type of hand it is: straight flush, four of a kind, full house, flush, straight, three of a kind, two pair, pair, or high card.

  Here are some examples of the hands assessed: